Gregory L. Poe

 Greg Poe is a trial and appellate lawyer whose practice focuses on complex white collar criminal matters and other federal enforcement actions.
 Greg has tried sixteen federal cases on behalf of criminal defendants.
 Twelve of those trials resulted in either acquittals or hung juries; two resulted in partial acquittals.
 Among other matters, Greg was lead counsel for the lead defendant in a high profile public corruption case that was tried before a jury in the U.S. District Court for the Eastern District of Virginia (United States v.
 Livingston, et al., No. 1:15-cr-00201-LO (E.D.
 Va.
 2016).
 The jury acquitted Greg’s client (the former CFO of the Army National Guard Bureau and part-owner of a company with annual revenues exceeding $100 million) on all eight counts in which he was charged.
 Greg also has argued numerous criminal cases in the federal courts of appeals across the country.
 Along with his trial and appellate work, Greg has persuaded federal district judges to vacate criminal convictions in post-trial litigation, and he has handled especially complicated federal sentencing proceedings.

-Some of Greg’s recent clients have included the former CEO and co-founder of a leading publicly traded data protection company; the CEO of an Asian subsidiary of a Fortune 50 company; the CEO of a defense contractor; the CEO of a multinational manufacturer; the CEO of a U.S. manufacturing company; the former chief financial officer of a large federal government agency; the former chief operating officer of a multinational manufacturer; and lawyers.
+Some of Greg’s recent clients have included the former CEO and co-founder of a leading publicly traded data protection company; the CEO of an Asian subsidiary of a Fortune 50 company; the CEO of a defense contractor; the CEO of a multinational manufacturer; the CEO of a U.S. manufacturing company; the CEO of an international nonprofit organization; the former chief financial officer of a large federal government agency; the former chief operating officer of a multinational manufacturer; and lawyers.
 Many of Greg's most difficult and complex cases have been resolved favorably without incident, publicity, or reputational damage to his clients.
 He has represented individual targets, witnesses, and companies in grand jury investigations and related enforcement proceedings (sometimes involving classified information); managed and resolved parallel criminal and civil investigations; represented individuals in investigations by Congress and federal inspectors general; and represented both individuals and companies in internal investigations requiring a high degree of discretion.
 Along with his criminal practice, Greg has handled a broad range of civil matters at all stages of litigation.
 In that realm, he has represented publicly traded and privately held companies; labor unions; nonprofit corporations; trade associations; and individuals.
 Greg has represented numerous clients in matters requiring a Top Secret/SCI level security clearance.

 Greg received his A.B. from Columbia University, magna cum laude, in 1984, where he was elected to Phi Beta Kappa and received the Alan J. Willen Memorial Prize.
 He received his J.D. from the University of Chicago, with honors, in 1988.